cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 without any structure modification.
 It can't be extented without change of to the serving pipelines, due to the loading procedure for multiactive satellites and hides the different kind of relations in the data, instead of communicating it through model elements.
-DVPD will allow it, although it should not be used.
+DVPD will allow it, although it should not be used to preserve relations derived from the source row structure.
 - the link only contains one reference to each hub
 - there will be only one link key for all relations of the connected hubs
 - the msat must be loaded once